espanido

 Furthermore, using idiomatic expressions accurately demonstrates a deeper understanding of the language and the culture.
 It shows that the speaker can navigate the subtleties and nuances that come with more advanced language use.
 This is why learning and using idiomatic expressions is a key aspect of mastering Spanish fluency.
 They enrich communication, making it more natural and expressive.

-How do you form idiomatic expressions with tener
+How do you form idiomatic expressions with 'tener'

 Idiomatic expressions with tener follow specific patterns and structures, which are essential to know for fluent communication.
 The verb tener means 'to have,' but when used in idiomatic expressions, it often translates differently depending on the context.